Signiant/web-tapi-to-mediashuttle-sdk/README.md

----
-title: Migrating from Web Transfer API to Media Shuttle SDK
+# Migrating from Web Transfer API to Media Shuttle SDK
-date: "2021-07-21"
-slug: /media-shuttle/migrating-web-transfer-api-to-media-shuttle-sdk
----

 ## Introduction